AbhishekG27/AI-Powered-Image-Manipulation-Assignment/README.md

   streamlit run main.py
   ```

-5. The application will automatically download the SAM model weights on the first run if they are not already present.

 The application will automatically download the SAM model weights on first run if they are not already present.

 ## 📊 How It Works